seetadev/ZKMedical-Billing/README.md

-# ZKdiagnostics Billing
+# ZK Medical Billing
-zk Diagnostics on Scroll, Polygon, Ethereum blockchain using Avail and zksbts with Bandada, Sindri and Aztec
+zk Medical Billing and Diagnostics on Scroll, Polygon ZKevm blockchain using Avail and zksbts with Bandada, Sindri and Aztec